necst/pynqrypt/README.md

 # sizes, printing the times along with how much it takes on the CPU
 ```

-## Can I trust any this code for my project?
+## Can I trust any of this code for my project?
 No